noraj/nvd_api/README.md

 **nvd_feed_api** is a simple ruby API for NVD CVE feeds.

-The API will help you to download and manage NVD Data Feeds, search for CVEs, build your vulerability assesment platform or vulnerability database.
+The API will help you to download and manage NVD Data Feeds, search for CVEs, build your vulnerability assessment platform or vulnerability database.

 Name            | Link
 ---             | ---